lnferris/ocean_data_tools/paper/paper.md

 model output.
 Some ``ocean_data_tools`` functions employ ``nctoolbox`` [@nctoolbox].

 ``ocean_data_tools`` has already been used in scientific publications [@Bemis:2020] and [@Crear:2020].
-The toolbox is built for extensibility, and the working plan is to continuously add support for additional datasets such as Remote Sensing Systems (http://www.remss.com/) products and European Centre for Medium-Range Weather Forecasts (ECMWF) products.
+This toolbox is built for extensibility, and the plan is to continuously add support for additional datasets such as Remote Sensing Systems (http://www.remss.com/) products and European Centre for Medium-Range Weather Forecasts (ECMWF) products.
 The source code for ``ocean_data_tools`` has